pietrop/srt_to_FCP7XML-markers/README.md

 # README `srt to -> FCP XML Markers`

-A node module to convert an srt, subtitle file, into premiere markers, to make it easier to search text in video within premiere.
+A node module to convert an srt, subtitle file, into adobe premiere markers, to make it easier to search text in video within premiere.

 ## Usage